forgottencow77/forgottencow77/README.md

 ---
-## 📈 My Future Visions (2025/06/21)
+## 📈 Future Plans (2025/11/12)

-~~My dream is to create a Kawaii waifu robot .~~
 I aim to design both the hardware and software for General-purpose robots in the next era.
-My research interests range from building novel AI architectures (such as VLA and world models) to hands-on hardware development.
+My research interests range from building novel AI architectures (diffusion models etc) to hands-on hardware development.

 ---